ilyamirin/R_B_Scott/experiments/repeater-encoder/readme.md

 | TIME_SIGNATURE | Time signature of dataset; only 4/4 is supported now    |
 | MUSIC_DIR      | Directory where from the parser reads MIDI files        |
 | DATASET_DIR    | Directory where to the parser exports the dataset files |

+How to launch TensorBoard (in terminal): tensorboard --logdir .\Graph